Wanted: enthusiastic and energetic interns

-AWARE offers a supportive environment to nurture youths to discover their talents, develop new skills, adjust to the rigours of work-life as well as discuss and debate issues.
-Through assisting AWARE in its day-to-day operations, and fostering good working and friendly relationships with professional women, interns are able to build their confidence which will be vital in their future careers.
+AWARE offers a supportive environment which nurtures young people to discover your talents and develop new skills, as well as discuss and debate issues.
+By assisting AWARE in its day-to-day operations, and fostering good working and friendly relationships with professional women, you can build your confidence, knowledge base, skills and network for your future career.
+All while making a real difference to society.

 - Writing and preparing content for website, powerpoint presentations or marketing materials